George Caster: Philadelphia Athletics

 In September 1934, Caster made his major league debut with the Philadelphia Athletics.
 He compiled a 3–2 record for the A's in 1934 and returned to the team in 1935.
 He appeared in 25 games for the 1935 A's, all but one as a relief pitcher.
 He finished the season with a 1–4 record and 6.25 ERA.

 Caster was optioned by the Athletics to the Portland Beavers for the 1936 season, which proved to be the best of Caster's career.
 In 44 games for Portland, he compiled a 25–13 record and a 2.79 ERA – a career high in wins and a career low in ERA.
 He was the leader in the Pacific Coast League in 1936 in both wins and strikeouts (234).
 In a front page profile, The Sporting News credited Caster's turnaround to overcoming his lack of control and adding a slow knuckleball to his blazing fastball and sharp-breaking curve.
 Caster later wrote an article describing the role of his knuckler:"My knuckle ball is thrown with the fingertips of my index and second finger on my right hand in contact with the smooth surface of the ball – no seems touched...
 I have found when pitching against the wind the ball seems to be most effective because it seems to 'flutter'...
 I regard the fast ball as my best pitch, with my knuckle ball as the change pitch."

 After a strong showing in Portland in 1936, Caster was recalled by the A's for the 1937 season.
 He remained with Philadelphia for four years, compiling a 41–67 record and 4.94 ERA from 1937 to 1940.
 He twice led the American League in losses, with records of 16–20 in 1938 and 4–19 in 1940.

 Despite losing 20 games in 1938, his ERA was significantly lower than the league average, and his record is largely attributable to playing for an eighth place team that finished with a 53–99 record.
-Indeed, after the 1938 season, multiple teams proposed trades for Caster, but Philadelphia's Connie Mack designated Caster as "not for sale."
-United Press writer Paul Scheffels described Caster's approach this way: "This 6-foot-1-inch righthander from California has a delivery as simple as a fat woman's diet.
+Indeed, after the 1938 season, multiple teams proposed trades for Caster, but owner Connie Mack designated Caster as "not for sale."
+UPI writer Paul Scheffels described Caster's approach this way: "This 6-foot-1-inch righthander from California has a delivery as simple as a fat woman's diet.
 He throws a fastball, a hook and when the 'jam comes up,' a knuckler."
 Caster also became known for entertaining his Philadelphia teammates with his imitations of "snaggle-toothed" monsters.

-In 1939, he pitched on opening day for the Athletics against the Washington Senators in Washington, D.C.
+In 1939, Caster pitched on opening day for the Athletics against the Washington Senators in Washington, D.C.
 President Franklin Roosevelt attended the game, in which Caster pitched a shutout; Caster later described the opening day shutout in front of the President as one of the greatest thrills of his baseball career.
+Caster is also remembered as the pitcher who gave up Jimmie Foxx's milestone 500th home run on September 24, 1940.